-Contemporary Native Americans face many challenges.
+Contemporary Native Americans face many challenges today.
 If you watch the news you'll see headlines about mascots, celebrities wearing headdresses, and pipelines.
-While these are important issues, there are more issues facing Native communities that are more significant.
-These challenges are experienced socially, economically, culturally and on many other fronts.
+While these are important issues, there are other problems facing Native communities that are more significant.

 Impoverishment and Unemployment

 The Native American population is grappling with poverty and joblessness even with casinos.
-Ever since the recovery from the Great Depression the Native American society has been left out of economic prosperity.
-According to U.S Census Bureau Data, 27% of all Native Americans live in poverty.
+Ever since the recovery from the Great Depression the Native American society has been largely left out of economic prosperity.

 Violence against Women and Children

-Many people are working to raise awareness of the Missing and Murdered Indigenous Women (MMIW) through media outlets, social media, and political campaigns, and there are various ways individuals can get involved.
+Thankfully, many people are working to raise awareness of the Missing and Murdered Indigenous Women (MMIW) through media outlets, social media, and political campaigns, and there are various ways individuals can get involved.

-The Native Americans represent less than 1% of the students’ population in the U.S. Since 2008, the graduation rates of the Alaska Native and American Indian has been dropping.
-The Native Americans dropout rate is twice the nation’s average and is more than any other U.S racial or ethnic group.
+Native Americans represent less than 1 percent of the student population in the United States.
+Since 2008, the graduation rates of Alaska Native and American Indians has been dropping.
+The Native American dropout rate is twice the nation’s average and is more than any other U.S racial or ethnic group.

 This high dropout rate can be attributed to how they are treated in school or their academic needs not being met.
 For some Native Americans, their dropout can be linked to the structural deterioration and poor equipping of schools due to insufficient funding from the federal government.

 The Indian Health Service (IHS), a government agency, was intended established to provide healthcare services to American Indians.
 Unfortunately, the IHS is underfunded and many of the local IHS facilities lack the basic amenities to provide quality and excellent healthcare services.
 Mostly the local IHS facilities are distant from the Native Americans.
 It makes it a grueling process for the locals to access the facility.

 Unable to Exercise Voting Rights

-Native Americans have suffrage rights but are unable to exercise them because of unavailability of polling units.
-Some of the natives' Reservations such as the Goshute Reservation in Utah and Duck Valley Reservation in Nevada do not have any polling unit near them.
+Native Americans have suffrage rights but are unable to exercise them because of the unavailability of polling units.
+Some of the natives' reservations such as the Goshute Reservation in Utah and the Duck Valley reservation in Nevada do not have any polling unit near them.
 The polling units around are many miles away.